simonzhang00/ripser-plusplus/README.md

 With a Tesla V100 GPU with 32 GB device memory, this should take just a few seconds (e.g. ~2 to 3 seconds).

 ### optional benchmarking
-While in the build directory, to compare the performance of Ripser++ with the August 2019 version of [Ripser](https://github.com/Ripser/ripser) and run all 6 datasets provided in the examples directory, type:
+While in the build directory, to compare the performance of Ripser++ with the January 2020 version of [Ripser](https://github.com/Ripser/ripser/tree/286d3696796a707eecd0f71e6377880f60c936da), as done in our paper and run all 6 datasets provided in the examples directory, type:

 ```
 source run.sh